lvnam0801/lvnam0801/README.md

 👀 Curious about many things — especially programming and how systems work
 🌱 Currently learning, breaking things, fixing them, and learning again
 💻 I enjoy building side projects, experimenting with ideas, and improving step by step
 🤖 Sometimes I code with the help of AI (because why not?)
-☕ Often thinking best at coffee shops

 ---